All Collections

 Look-and-Feel Properties

-• Font: The font of any text inside the field.
+• The font of any text inside the field.
 Our standard set of web fonts include: Arial, Courier New, Georgia, Helvetica, Times, Trebuchet MS, and Verdana.

 • Size: The font size of any text inside the field.